ikem-krueger/ikem-krueger.github.io/_drafts/2017-10-25-flash-uses-alsa-instead-of-pulseaudio.md

 Notice the change in the last lines.

-I checked then if there is more then one package which provides "libflashplayer.so":
+I checked then if there is more then one package which provides `libflashplayer.so`:

 ```
 apt-file search libflashplayer.so